Note: This was my talk to students on Monday, January 29, 2018.

 10) Make an “official visit” of 3-4 schools you may want to attend.
 I suggest this for two reasons: First, there’s nothing like visiting a school to pick up a “vibe” and see if you fit there.
 It’ll really help clarify things for you.
 But second, there’s an admission advantage to visiting.
 Why?
 Many schools are increasingly concerned about their “yield” stats.
 “Yield” is the percentage of students who actually enroll at the school once they are accepted.
 So if only 20% of the students accepted end up enrolling, it says the school is less desirable than a school with a 60% yield.
 But colleges know that if you’ve visited, it means you haven't just spammed your application to their school, and that you're truly interested--so if they accept you, they have a much better chance of getting you to enroll, driving their “yield” stats higher.
 So they may take a chance on you, even if you’re near their “cut” line.
 Use Easter break and the summer to visit schools.
 Make it a fun, but informative trip.
 Be sure you register in the admissions office when you get there so they have it on record.

-11) Lean on Dr. Lindley.
-He’s there to help you, and he’s awesome.
+11) Lean on our college counselor.
 Not all schools have "college counselors."
 Talk to him to help you clarify your future plans.
 He can help you pick schools you have a reasonable shot at being accepted to and help with your application.